yzelac/Wine-Quality-Prediction-Web-Application/README.md

 ### 5 Interact with the application

-Navigate to http://3.13.243.252:3000/ to interact with the current version of the app.
+Navigate to http://3.13.243.252:3000/ (Or the combination of your EC2's public/elastic IP + port) to interact with the current version of the app.